Idaho unemployment rate drops slightly

-Idaho’s seasonally adjusted unemployment rate fell to 5.5 percent and nonfarm payrolls regained 5,400 jobs in October as the state’s economy continued to recover from losses incurred from the coronavirus pandemic, the Idaho Department of Labor reported.
+Idaho’s seasonally adjusted unemployment rate fell to 5.5% and nonfarm payrolls regained 5,400 jobs in October, as the state’s economy continued to recover from losses incurred from the coronavirus pandemic, the Idaho Department of Labor reported.

-The unemployment rate dropped six-tenths of a percentage point in October after increasing by almost two points in September to 6.1 percent, the department reported.
-October’s rate was 6.3 percentage points below April’s historic high of 11.8 percent.
+The unemployment rate dropped 0.6% in October after increasing by almost 2% in September to 6.1%, the department reported.
+October’s rate was 6.3% below April’s historic high of 11.8%.

-The additional 5,400 nonfarm jobs brought October’s total to 763,200, representing an increase of 0.7 percent, but 8,600 (-1.1 percent) below Idaho’s February pre-pandemic peak.
-Seven industry sectors experienced some job gains from September, with the most significant increases in leisure and hospitality (up 4.9 percent), financial activities (up 1.5 percent), professional and business services (up 1 percent) and manufacturing (up 1 percent).
+The additional 5,400 nonfarm jobs brought October’s total to 763,200, representing an increase of 0.7%, but 8,600 (-1.1%) below Idaho’s February pre-pandemic peak.
+Seven industry sectors experienced some job gains from September, with the most significant increases in leisure and hospitality (up 4.9%), financial activities (up 1.5%), professional and business services (up 1%) and manufacturing (up 1%).

-Nationally, the unemployment rate declined to 6.9 percent, with the number of unemployed dropping by 1.8 million to 11.1 million.
-One year earlier, the national unemployment rate was 3.3 percent and the number of unemployed was 5.9 million.
+Nationally, the unemployment rate declined to 6.9%, with the number of unemployed dropping by 1.8 million to 11.1 million.
+One year earlier, the national unemployment rate was 3.3% and the number of unemployed was 5.9 million.

 Post a comment as